TimDTTP/LearningPython/leetcode/README.md

-# Testing file
+# What is this?

-This is a test readme file
+This is a documentation of my progress through learning Python by solving LeetCode problems with said language.